leon-ai/docs.getleon.ai/docs/glossary.md

 ## Classifier

-A classifier is a specific model.
+A classifier is a type of model.
 Once trained, it outputs a result via an algorithm.
 This result is used to make decisions.

 Leon uses it to store the outcomes of his [expressions](/glossary.md#expressions) training phase.